 What is a Good Bounce Rate?

-While answers to this very question vary widely, generally speaking, an average bounce rate might be somewhere in the neighborhood of 50% to 60%.
+While answers to this very question vary widely, generally speaking, an average bounce rate might be considered to be somewhere in the neighborhood of 50% to 60%.

-Unfortunately, there is no definitive bounce rate that is suitable for all websites.
+That said, there really is no specific bounce rate that is considered “good” for all websites.

 How to Reduce Your Website Bounce Rate?